samuelsonric/PolynomialOptimization.jl/docs/src/intpolynomials.md

 iterate through their exponents, convert the index between different types of exponent sets, can be conjugated (sometimes with zero cost) and can be multiplied with each other.
 Polynomials can be evaluated at a fully specified point.

-This makes `SimplePolynomials` very specialized for the particular needs of `PolynomialOptimization`; however, all the functionality is wrapped in its own subpackage and can be loaded independently of the main package.
-Don't do the conversion manually and then pass the converted polynomials to [`poly_problem`](@ref poly_problem) - when the polynomial problem is initialized, depending on the keyword arguments, some operations still need to be carried out using the full interface of `MultivariatePolynomials`, not just the restricted subset that `SimplePolynomials` provides.
+This makes `IntPolynomials` very specialized for the particular needs of `PolynomialOptimization`; however, all the functionality is wrapped in its own subpackage and can be loaded independently of the main package.
+Don't do the conversion manually and then pass the converted polynomials to [`poly_problem`](@ref poly_problem) - when the polynomial problem is initialized, depending on the keyword arguments, some operations still need to be carried out using the full interface of `MultivariatePolynomials`, not just the restricted subset that `IntPolynomials` provides.

-Handling the exponents without the `MultivariatePolynomials` machinery is also deferred to subpackage of `SimplePolynomials`, `MultivariateExponents`.
+Handling the exponents without the `MultivariatePolynomials` machinery is also deferred to subpackage of `IntPolynomials`, `MultivariateExponents`.
 Note that these exponents and their indices always refer to the graded lexicographic order, which is the default in `DynamicPolynomials`.

 ```@meta
-CurrentModule = PolynomialOptimization.SimplePolynomials
+CurrentModule = PolynomialOptimization.IntPolynomials
 ```
 ## The MultivariatePolynomials interface
 ```@docs
-SimpleVariable
+IntVariable
-SimpleRealVariable
+IntRealVariable
-SimpleComplexVariable
+IntComplexVariable
-SimpleMonomial
+IntMonomial
-SimpleMonomial{Nr,Nc}(::AbstractExponents, ::AbstractVector{<:Integer}...) where {Nr,Nc}
+IntMonomial{Nr,Nc}(::AbstractExponents, ::AbstractVector{<:Integer}...) where {Nr,Nc}
-SimpleConjMonomial
+IntConjMonomial
-SimpleMonomial(::SimpleConjMonomial{Nr,Nc,<:Integer,<:AbstractExponents}) where {Nr,Nc}
+IntMonomial(::IntConjMonomial{Nr,Nc,<:Integer,<:AbstractExponents}) where {Nr,Nc}
-SimpleMonomialVector
+IntMonomialVector
-SimplePolynomial
+IntPolynomial
 change_backend
 ```

 ## Implementation peculiarities
 ```@docs
-Base.conj(::SimpleMonomialOrConj)
+Base.conj(::IntMonomialOrConj)
 variable_index
 monomial_product
 monomial_index
 effective_nvariables
 MultivariatePolynomials.monomials(::Val{Nr}, ::Val{Nc}, ::AbstractUnitRange{<:Integer}) where {Nr,Nc}
-Base.intersect(::SimpleMonomialVector{Nr,Nc}, ::SimpleMonomialVector{Nr,Nc}) where {Nr,Nc}
+Base.intersect(::IntMonomialVector{Nr,Nc}, ::IntMonomialVector{Nr,Nc}) where {Nr,Nc}
 MultivariatePolynomials.merge_monomial_vectors(::Val{Nr}, ::Val{Nc}, ::AbstractExponents{N,I}, ::AbstractVector) where {Nr,Nc,N,I<:Integer}
-MultivariatePolynomials.merge_monomial_vectors(::AbstractVector{<:SimpleMonomialVector})
+MultivariatePolynomials.merge_monomial_vectors(::AbstractVector{<:IntMonomialVector})
-veciter(::SimpleMonomialVector, ::AbstractVector{Int}, ::Val{indexed}) where {indexed}
+veciter(::IntMonomialVector, ::AbstractVector{Int}, ::Val{indexed}) where {indexed}
 keepat!!
 ```